-Think about Serina again, she learned to master all the ways to hit that ball and she also became a master at both attitude and intimidation.
+Think about Serina again, she learned to master all the ways to hit that ball, and she also became a master at both attitude and intimidation.

 She saw ALL sides of the game, physical, mental, and emotional.

 Learn from those who play the game of life the best.
-Master the tough areas that need to be strengthened and ask for help to see those blind spots that get in the way.
+Master the challenging areas that need to be strengthened and ask for help to see those blind spots that get in the way.

-My Pattern Breakthrough Coaches and I can help you see what is invisible, the blind spots, that cause overwhelm or self-doubt.
+My Pattern Breakthrough Coaches and I can help you see what is invisible, the blind spots that cause overwhelm or self-doubt.

-Keep going and keep growing.
+Here’s to your success; keep going and keep growing.